Azure/autorest.typescript/test/integration/generated/storagefileshare/README.md

-# StorageFileShareClient library for JavaScript
+# StorageFileShare client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for StorageFileShareClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for StorageFileShare client.